 The application MUST include:

-• Two completed referee forms (specific to the relevant initiative) from referees who have no financial interest in the project.
+- Names of two referees (specific to the relevant initiative) who have no financial interest in the project.
 For example these referees may have provided you or your organisation with funding in the past and can outline the benefits your service or activity delivered.
+Include their full name, role, affiliation and full contact details.
 The New Zealand National Commission for UNESCO may choose to seek additional testimonials.
-Include their full name, role, affiliation and full contact details.

 NOTE: Late applications will not be accepted under any circumstances.

-All applications from $5,000 to the level of $50,000 will be considered by the National Commission in July/August 2016.
-It is anticipated that decisions will be communicated by the end of August 2016.
+Applications will be considered by the National Commission in August and September 2017.
+It is anticipated that decisions will be communicated by the end of September 2017.

-The following are general terms and conditions under New Zealand National Commission for UNESCO funding arrangements.
-A full and detailed contract will be issued to successful applicants.
+The following are general terms and conditions under the New Zealand National Commission for UNESCO funding arrangements.
+A full and detailed contract will be issued to successful applicants:

-1. Applications must be made on the application form for Contestable Activity Fund (2016/2017) and include all the information requested on the form.
+1. Applications must be made on the application form for the Contestable Activity Fund 2017/2018 and include all the information requested on the form.
 They should be typed wherever possible.

 2. The persons signing an application form and funding agreement must be duly authorised to do so.

-3. Applications must be accompanied by completed referee forms provided by two referees with no financial interest in the project who if possible have provided you or your organisation with funding in the past.
+3. Applications must include the names of two referees with no financial interest in the project who if possible have provided you or your organisation with funding in the past.
 The National Commission reserves the right to ask for additional referees if required.

 4. Funding will not be provided to projects that have concluded before the applicant is advised of the outcome of their application by the New Zealand National Commission for UNESCO.

-5. Applicants are required to declare any potential conflicts of interest at the time of submitting their application to the National Commission.
+5. Applicants are required to declare any potential conflicts of interest at the time of submitting their application to the New Zealand National Commission for UNESCO.

-6. The applicant must be the legal entity with whom the Commission contracts for the funding and to whom the funding will be paid (Please note that the funding is administered by the Secretariat within the Ministry of Education, International Division on behalf of the New Zealand National Commission for UNESCO).
+6. The applicant must be the legal entity with whom the National Commission contracts for the funding and to whome the funding will be paid.

 - reference check the applying organisation and named personnel